facebook/docusaurus/website/docs/using-plugins.md

 ## Creating plugins {#creating-plugins}

 A plugin is a function that takes two parameters: `context` and `options`.
-It returns a plugin instance object.
+It returns a plugin instance object (or a promise).
 You can create plugins as functions or modules.
 For more information, refer to the [plugin method references section](./api/plugin-methods/README.md).

 ### Functional definition {#functional-definition}